razorcalhn/notekeeper_app/README.md

 A simple Flutter application for keeping notes.

 ## Features
-- *UI*: Note cards with random color tints.
+- *UI*: Note cards with random color tints and date&time.
 - *Themes*: Persistent and dynamically changing themes.
 - *Sort notes by priority*: Set priority of your notes and they'll be sorted accordingly.
 - *View*: View saved notes in a cleaner new window and tap to edit.
-- *Edit note*: Edit note that you saved previously, add a description or delete permanently.
+- *Edit note*: Edit previously saved notes, add a description or delete permanently.

 ## Information
 - uses SQLite and path-provider plugins on backend for database and save path selection.